 Rhesus disease is one of the diseases which can cause jaundice.
 It can only happen if a mother's blood type is Rhesus negative and her baby's blood type is Rhesus positive.

-A joint initiative between the Paediatric Society of New Zealand and Starship Foundation
+The Paediatric Society of New Zealand

-Supported and funded by the Ministry of Health
+Supported by the Ministry of Health

-© The Paediatric Society of New Zealand and Starship Foundation 2005 - 2020 Printed on 08 April 2020.
+© The Paediatric Society of New Zealand and Starship Foundation 2005 - 2022 Printed on 28 January 2022.
 Content is regularly updated so please refer to www.kidshealth.org.nz for the most up-to-date version